kixelo/3.liga_east_2023_2024/README.md

 # 3.liga_east_2023_2024
-Scraping football data and then I performed some data filtering, with help of Python, Pandas and Chat GPT.
+Scraping football data and then I performed some data filtering, with help of Python, Pandas and ChatGPT.
-Output is saved in "csv" file, and I use these data for updating Wikipedia Slovak football leagues articles/ tables.
+Some of data I am using to "inject"/ update Wikipedia tables etc...and previously, I did it manually.
+But it was really boring...

 ## Web based computing platform that I used for coding part
 ```